hyroescom/high-performance-sticky-bar/README.md

 - **Customizable Text**: Set your own message to display
 - **Color Picker**: Choose any background color with the built-in WordPress color picker
 - **Cookie Integration**: Bar stays hidden for visitors who close it
-- **Configurable Duration**: Set how many days the bar stays hidden after being closed
+- **Configurable Duration**: Set how many hours the bar stays hidden after being closed
+- **Content-Friendly**: Properly positioned to avoid covering your website content
 - **Lightweight**: Minimal impact on page load times and performance
 - **Mobile-Friendly**: Fully responsive design that works on all devices